silene/remake/README.md

 - Variables and built-in functions are expanded as they are encountered during <b>Remakefile</b> parsing.
 - Target-specific variables are not propagated, unless specifically enabled, since this causes non-deterministic builds.
-This is the same for variables set on the command line.

 Differences with <b>redo</b>: